OfficeDev/teams-toolkit/templates/csharp/message-extension-action/GettingStarted.md

 5. In the launched browser, select the Add button to load the app in Teams
 6. You can trigger "create card" command from compose message area, the command box, or directly from a message.

+> For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit for debugging](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/debug-local?tabs=cli).

 ## Learn more

 New to Teams app development or Teams Toolkit?
 Learn more about